MF366-Coding/WriterClassic/README.md

 I also would love if you waste some time testing Writer Classic or just exploring this GitHub repository.

+# Installing Writer Classic
+To install Writer, you can choose between 2 ways of installing.

+## Stable Releases
+Choose this instalation method for a non-crashing environment.

+### 1. Downloading
+Go to

 ## What's on the releases' zip file? :file_folder:
 Writer Classic's zip file is a zipped folder including **main.py** (the app itself), folder **data** (including everything that isn't a setting) and the folder __config__ (including every single configuration file).